fhiso/legacy-format/dates.md

 and Tishrei cannot start until the new moon it deemed observable;
 that all months have 29 or 30 *calendar days*; and that only Cheshvan and Kislev can vary in length.

-{.example}  The previous example calculated the Tishrei *molad* for AM&nbsp;5779 to be at 2:14:316, which means the second row of the table applies.
-As 5779 divided by 19 is 304 with a remainder of 2, the year AM&nbsp;5779 is the second year in the *Metonic cycle*, so the fifth column gives the year length as 355 *calendar days*.
-That means both Cheshvan and Kislev have 30 *calendar days*.  "`30 CSH 5779`" and "`30 KSL 5779`" are therefore both *well-formed* *dates*.

 A *date* which uses a *calendar day* number which is greater than the number of *calendar days* in the specified year and month is not a